 While God used Samuel Morris in amazing ways, his story is filled with other extraordinary people of faith.
 Below are just a few of the individuals who were instrumental in Morris' life.

 Stephen Merritt was an affluent New Yorker who, at the time Morris met him, was serving as the pastor of the St. James Methodist Episcopal Church in Manhattan.
-Merritt had formerly served as secretary to Bishop William Taylor LINK and his African Missions.
+Merritt had formerly served as secretary to Bishop William Taylor and his African Missions.
 Lizzie Macneil, a young missionary who was preparing to leave for Liberia, had been encouraged and mentored by Merritt for her upcoming service.

 Shortly after arriving in Africa, MacNeil met Samuel Morris.
 His thirst to learn about the Holy Spirit exhausted her of all she could offer.
-MacNeil suggested that he travel to America to receive further instruction from Stephen Merritt.
+MacNeil suggested he travel to America to receive further instruction from Stephen Merritt.
 Upon meeting him, Morris called out, "I have come from Africa to talk to you about the Holy Spirit."
-Merritt took the boy in and exclaimed to his wife that Morris was "An Angel in Ebony."
+Merritt took the boy in and exclaimed to his wife Morris was "An Angel in Ebony."

-At Merritt's church, Morris ministered to a packed congregation and it was resolved that he would be sent to Taylor University in Fort Wayne, Indiana, where he could be trained to minister to his own people.
+At Merritt's church, Morris ministered to a packed congregation who sent him to Taylor University in Fort Wayne, Indiana where he could be trained to minister to his own people.
 Three days later he boarded a train for Fort Wayne.
-Nearly ten thousand conversions took place between then and the time Merritt retired from the pastorate—many of which might not have occurred apart from the influence of the young African who was so deeply committed to Christ and the work of the Holy Spirit.
+Nearly 10,000 conversions took place between then and the time Merritt retired from the pastorate—many might not have occurred apart from the influence of the young African who was so deeply committed to Christ and the work of the Holy Spirit.